Slippy2k/hode-cyxx/techdocs/win32.md

 ### Monsters Logic

-The monsters in the game are controlled by a bytecode interpreter.
+There is a bytecode interpreter for controlling the monsters in the game.

-The interpreter can handle up to 64 tasks (coroutines).
+The interpreter can handle up to 64 concurrent tasks (coroutines).

-Communication between the game state and coroutines are achieved by global vars (40), flags or task local storage :
+The game state and coroutines can communicate via global vars (40), 32 bits flags or task local storage :

 * each task has 8 integers of local storage ; var[7] holds a task identifier
 * each coroutine can be associated to a monster
-* each monster also hs 8 integers of local storage ; var[7] holds the energy
+* each monster also has 8 integers of local storage ; var[7] holds the energy

 Using C structures, this corresponds to :

 ```
+uint32_t _flags;
+int32_t  _vars[40];

 struct Task {
 	const uint8_t *bytecode;
 	Monster *monster;